 Our funding comes from the college, so you pay for our services with tuition and lab fees.
 No additional fees apply, not even for printing.
-Because of this, we have to limit printing to your original writing (not articles or websites) and writing consultation to a maximum of two half-hour sessions per day.
+Because of this, we have to limit printing to your original writing (not articles or websites) and writing consultation to a maximum of one session per day.

 We are located in the General Academic Center (between the Library and the University Center), room G103.
 From the main entrance (nearest the University Center), we are the first room on the right, just past the cafe.

 Our current hours of operation are posted on the home page of The Write Place website.

 Appointments are not required but are strongly recommended.
 Sometimes, we get booked up with back-to-back appointments or an unexpected rush of walk-in visitors.
 Making an appointment is the only way to be sure you'll get the help you need when you need it.